semaphoreci/docs/docs/reference/semaphore-changelog.md

 This page is updated on a weekly basis.

 ### Week of October 19, 2020
+- Everyone's work doesn't show projects you don't have access to anymore.

 ### Week of October 12, 2020